-Under the 2024 final Regulations, the trust does not flunk the beneficiaries-must-beidentifiable test "merely because an individual (power holder) has the power to appoint a portion of the employee's interest to...beneficiaries that are not identifiable..."
+Under the final regulations, the trust does not flunk the beneficiaries-must-be-identifiable test "merely because an individual (power holder) has the power to appoint a portion of the employee's interest to...beneficiaries that are not identifiable..."
 Reg. § 1.401(a)(9)-4(f)(5)(ii)(A).

 If the beneficiary's power of appointment is disclaimed, exercised, or irrevocably fixed in some fashion by September 30 of the year after the year of the participant's death (the BFD), then such pre-September-30 action is apparently given effect in testing the trust retroactive to the date of death.
+The "irrevocably fixed" option provides planning opportunities-see example at #8 below.
 Otherwise, the takers in default are the countable beneficiaries for purposes of testing the trust.
 "Takers in default" means the beneficiary(ies) who would inherit the benefits if the power-holder does not exercise the power.
 Reg. § 1.401(a)(9)-4(f)(5)(ii)(A), last sentence.

 If the power is exercised after the September 30 deadline, the trust must be retested at the time of such exercise.
-Reg.
-1.401(a)(9)-4(f)(5)(ii)(B), (iv).See discussion of retesting, below.
+Reg. § 1.401(a)(9)-4(f)(5)(ii)(B), (iv).
+See discussion of retesting, below.